gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gaffer-docker.md

 background on Hadoop to understand how the data will scale and be distributed.

 Usually when deploying a container image you simply run the image and everything is contained locally to the container (hence the name).
-For large scale data science this less desireable as we will usually want to be able to scale and load balance this storage based on the volume we have this is where Hadoop comes in.
+For larger scale graphs this less desireable as we will usually want to be able to scale and load balance the storage based on the volume of data; this is where Hadoop comes in.

 ### What is Hadoop/Accumulo?